GreyCorbel/azure-automation-devops-integration/README.md

 {
-    "Implementation": "<FileName in Sources that contains the configuration definition>", "AutoPublish": "true or false - if the configuration shall be automatically published", "AutoPublish": "true or false - if the configuration shall be automatically compiled", "Parameters": "object that specifies configuration parameters.
+    "Implementation": "<FileName in Sources that contains the configuration definition>", "AutoPublish": "true or false - if the configuration shall be automatically published", "AutoCompile": "true or false - if the configuration shall be automatically compiled", "Parameters": "object that specifies configuration parameters.
 Parameters are passed to configuration for compilation" }
 ```